IAL 10: Solar System Formation

 3. gravitational accretion of planetesimals to protoplanets.

-1. The streaming instability is now highly favored on growth from micron-size grains to planetesimals occurs, but there are all kinds of subtleties and variations.
-See Wikipedia: Streaming instability: intro.
+The streaming instability is now the highly favored theory for the growth process from micron-size grains to planetesimals.
+But there are all kinds of subtleties and variations.
+See Wikipedia: Streaming instability.

 See On Ryugu for the evolution of Ryugu